padelt/temper-python/README.md

 n-m(.m)* : scale = a, offset = b

-where n is the USB bus number and m is (possibly chain of) the USB port(s) which your TEMper device is plugged on. a and be are some floating values decided by experiment, we will come back to this later, first let me describe how n and m can be decided for your device.
+where n is the USB bus number and m is (possibly chain of) the USB port(s) which your TEMPer device is plugged on. a and be are some floating values decided by experiment, we will come back to this later, first let me describe how n and m can be decided for your device.

 You will need to use lsusb command in usbutils package to decide n and m.
 Use lsusb with and without -t option.